4. Actions: the model

 if (result.hasErrors()) {

-// iterate through the list of errors
+// browsing the error list

 for (FieldError error : result.getFieldErrors()) {